johnnynunez/gstaichi/hp/add-new-doc/_sources/user_guide/user_guide/synchronization.md.txt

         # each thread does work independently of other threads
 ```

-The default behavior of Taichi for kernels with multiple top-level for loops is to run each top level for loop in a separate GPU kernel.
+The default behavior of GsTaichi for kernels with multiple top-level for loops is to run each top level for loop in a separate GPU kernel.
 And this ensures that writes to global memory from the first for loop are guaranteed to be visible to all threads in the second for loop.

 ## Use atomics

-Atomics tend to be the main other approach used by Taichi engineers for synchronization.
+Atomics tend to be the main other approach used by GsTaichi engineers for synchronization.

 ```
 @ti.kernel